gabefair/Share-2-Archive-Today/Share2ArchiveToday/YT-DLP_SUBMODULE.md

 ## Build Process

 The yt-dlp source is automatically included during the build process:
-1. Chaquopy picks up the `yt-dlp/` directory from `src/main/python/`
+1. Chaquopy processes both source directories:
+   - `src/main/python/` (your app code)
+   - `src/main/python/yt-dlp/` (yt-dlp source)
-2. The entire yt_dlp package is packaged into the `app.imy` file
+2. The `yt_dlp` package is packaged at the root level in the `app.imy` file
-3. The Python code can import yt_dlp normally: `import yt_dlp`
+3. Your Python code can import yt_dlp normally: `import yt_dlp`
+4. No build or compilation step is needed - Python source is used directly

 ## Updating yt-dlp